Bring some beachy vibes into your kitchen with these DIY coastal-inspired wooden cutting boards with resin.

 By adding the detail only to the one side of the cutting board, allows the board to still function in the kitchen.
 Although the cutting board will also serve as a piece of art against your kitchen’s backsplash.
 Seeing how great they turned out, we think they’d make a thoughtful gift giving idea.
 Consider making one as a gift to the next wedding, bridal shower or even birthday party you attend.

 - Envirotex Lite Pour-On

 - Painter’s tape

 - Alcohol and dropper

-- Small and large cups, wooden stir sticks, small kitchen torch, hair dryer
+- Small and large mixing cups, wooden stir sticks, small kitchen torch, hair dryer or heat gun

 - Disposable work surface, disposable brush, gloves